More companies get into business of Black History Month

 While companies have been marking Black History Month for years, the events are getting bigger, and more brands are joining in, seeking to connect with increasingly diverse generations of consumers.

-Target launched its Black History Month assortments five years ago.
-This year, the retailer tripled the number of U.S. stores carrying the assortment to 700.
+Target launched its Black History Month assortments five years ago and has since increased the number of products to more than 100, carried in more than 600 stores.
 Melanie Gatewood, director of multicultural merchandise, said Target was able to tap into black-owned businesses that it has been working with for years.
+More than one-third of the products in the assortment this year are from black-owned or founded businesses.

 Nike launched a special edition sneaker 15 years ago for Black History month with the pan-African colors.
 This year, it has an entire collection modeled by young black leaders including artist Shani Crowe and McKinley Nelson, founder of Project sWish, a Chicago foundation dedicated to inner city youths.

-Note: This story has been updated to correct the number of Target stores carrying Black History Month assortments.
-It's more than 600, not 700.